Omikron BASIC 3.01 (rough english version)

 XBIOS(R, 17) the R variable returns a 24 bits semi-random number

 2.5 Character strings ( → .fr)

-The string character are surrounded by quotation marks.
+A string is composed by several characters surrounded by quotation marks.
 The variables which represent them and the instructions which return strings must have the suffix $ (but not LEN() nor INSTR() which return a number).
-As for the numerical variables, it is possible to define string-variable at the beginning of program: DEFSTR A .
+As for the numerical variables, it is possible to define string-variables at the beginning of program: DEFSTR A .

 A$= "Holy": B$= "Graal": ?
 A$ +B$ gives HolyGraal (without space)